Aliases for CPEB1 Gene

 This gene encodes a member of the cytoplasmic polyadenylation element binding protein family.
 This highly conserved protein binds to a specific RNA sequence, called the cytoplasmic polyadenylation element, found in the 3' untranslated region of some mRNAs.
 The encoded protein functions in both the cytoplasm and the nucleus.
 It is involved in the regulation of mRNA translation, as well as processing of the 3' untranslated region, and may play a role in cell proliferation and tumorigenesis.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2014]

 GeneCards Summary for CPEB1 Gene

 CPEB1 (Cytoplasmic Polyadenylation Element Binding Protein 1) is a Protein Coding gene.
-Among its related pathways are Aurora A signaling and Oocyte meiosis.
-GO annotations related to this gene include nucleotide binding and mRNA binding.
+Among its related pathways are Translational Control and Aurora A signaling.
+GO annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is CPEB2.